whalepath/meteor-collection-management/README.md

     1. Consistent read/write to/from the database across the wire
     2. Ability to attach security access rules
     3. Secured fields: secured fields are not modifiable by client.
+    4. Consistent code for client-side only collections

+ 4. Cursor/Method security

+    1. Security checks can be applied on both the client and the server
+    2. Flexible security checks alter the cursor/method arguments to impose conditions depending on user

 Subscription/Publish gaps: